MrsHan23/code2seq/README.md

 -----------------

-The diffent models were preprocessed and trained with the DelftBlue Supercomputer (DHPC).
+The different models were preprocessed and trained with the DelftBlue Supercomputer (DHPC).

 Preprocessing time with java-small:
 - Code2Seq without comments: ~30 min